CAA didn't figure in Trump-Modi talks; religious harmony discussed in positive way: FS

 "The issue of CAA did not come up, but with regard to what you mentioned, the term religious freedom, there was appreciation from both sides that pluralism and diversity are a common binding factor of both the countries," he said.
 "You would have heard President Trump in his speech yesterday in Ahmedabad referred to religious diversity and harmony that is evident in India and discussions really to the extent possible were on these lines on this issue," Shringla told reporters.

-In response to a question he said, "Religious harmony was discussed in a positive way" between the two leaders and added that discussion on Jammu and Kashmir centred on positive developments in the region.
-"Things were moving in the right direction," he said on discussion on J&K during Indo-US talks.
+Replying to a question he said, "Religious harmony was discussed in a positive way" between the two leaders and added that discussion on Jammu and Kashmir centred on positive developments in the region.
+"Things were moving in the right direction," he said on the discussion on J&K during Indo-US talks.

 In response to another question, Shringla said that Pakistan figured in the discussion between the two leaders and India's "concerns were put on the table" on cross-border terrorism.
 He said the two countries have also decided to set up working groups on curbing narcotics trafficking and reinvigorating homeland security dialogue.